VaradMash/CAD_objects/README.md

 # CAD_objects
 This repository contains the files generated while learning basic CAD operations.
-The objects are modelled in FreeCAD software.

 1. The screenshots of the objects are added in the respective folders.
 2. The objects are modelled using FreeCAD software.